scottwarren/githubplusplus/README.md

 Chrome Extension to add features to Github

-To use, you need to edit yolo.js and add either your username and password or add an OAuth token (and change authType to 'OAuth' instead of 'basic').
+To use, you need to edit GithubPlusPlus.js and add either your username and password or add an OAuth token (and change authType to 'OAuth' instead of 'basic'). (this is near the bottom of the file)

-You need to edit the repo/owner as well.
+Usage:

+Usage:
+step 1, either:
+OAuth:
+var auth = {
+  authType: 'oauth',
+  oauth: 'authkeyhere'
+}
+`*****OR*****`
+Basic Auth:
+var auth = {
+  authType: 'basic',
+  username: 'username here',
+  password: 'password here'
+}

+Step 2:
+var ghpp = new GithubPlusPlus(auth);

 [Creating an OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use)